shershen08/Ptty/README.md

 	});
 ## Demo & Docs

-Please see the [online documentation](http://code.patxipierce.com/jquery-plugin/ptty/) to learn about the plugin options and response structure or look at the [Demo](http://code.patxipierce.com/jquery-plugin/ptty/v/0.1/example.html), which at the moment only deals with offline commands but demonstrates the basics none the less.
+Please see the [online documentation](http://code.patxipierce.com/jquery-plugin/ptty/) to learn about the plugin options and response structure or look at the [Demo](http://code.patxipierce.com/jquery-plugin/ptty/demo) for a full screen example.

 ## To Do